-Some patients can feel low in mood or even depressed after having the procedure.
-It is normal for you to feel very emotional afterwards.
+Some patients can feel depressed after a pacemaker implant.
+It is normal if you feel very emotional afterwards.
 The reasons for this vary from patient to patient.
 Discuss your feelings with your doctor or the cardiac rhythm management team.
-They can examine these worries with you and refer you to our clinical psychology team if necessary.
+They can examine these worries with you and refer you to our clinical psychology team if you think this would be helpful.